hyperlane-xyz/hyperlane-monorepo/rust/README.md

   - your `run` function is the business logic of your agent
 - create a new settings module `src/settings.rs`
   - reuse the `Settings` objects from `optics_base::settings`
-  - make sure the read the docs :)
+  - make sure to read the docs :)
   - add your own new settings
 - in `$AGENT_NAME/src/main.rs`
   - add `mod _____` declarations for your agent and settings modules